 A minimum of 84 credit hours is required for the Ph.D. degree in biology.
-Students should consult the section "Transfer Credits" on page 33 for rules on how many credit hours may be transferred from another institution.
+Students should consult the section "Transfer Credits" on page 31 for rules on how many credit hours may be transferred from another institution.
 Completion of an M.S. degree is not normally required for admission to the full-time program for the Ph.D. degree but may be required of part-time students.
 Students must pass the Ph.D. qualifying examination in their respective areas of specialization: biochemistry, cell and molecular biology, or microbiology (see "Departmental Graduation Examinations").

-Each student, in addition, will be required to pass a comprehensive examination (which serves partly as an oral defense of the thesis proposal) taken prior to performing the major portion of the dissertation research, and in any event, prior to the sixth semester of study and at least one year before oral defense of the thesis.
+Each student, in addition, will be required to pass a comprehensive examination taken prior to performing the major portion of the dissertation research, and in any event, prior to the sixth semester of study and at least one year before oral defense of the thesis.
 The final examination for the Ph.D. degree consists of an oral presentation and defense of the dissertation.